shoppingflux/module-prestashop/202/doc/03-features_orders/03-status_sync.md

 # The order statuses

 The order statuses mapping can be edited in the module's configuration page.
-For now, the module is supporting the Shipped, Canceled, and Refunded statuses.
+For now, the module supports the Shipped, Canceled, and Refunded statuses.

 To avoid conflicts with the shopppingfluxexport module :
 * As long as the shoppingfluxexport module is not installed, the merchant won't